 Dr Manica Balasegaram is GARDP’s Executive Director and has been instrumental in leading GARDP through its three-year incubation to an independent legal entity, during which time GARDP launched four programmes and built a skilled and dedicated team with expertise from a range of sectors and backgrounds.

-Dr Manica Balasegaram trained as a medical doctor at the University of Nottingham, UK from where he started his career in internal and emergency medicine.
+Manica trained as a medical doctor at the University of Nottingham, UK from where he started his career in internal and emergency medicine.
 From 2001 onwards, he worked as a doctor and researcher in several countries in Sub- Saharan Africa and Southern Asia.
-He also gained significant experience working in humanitarian emergencies and responses, largely with Médecins sans Frontières (MSF).
+He also gained significant experience working in humanitarian emergencies and responses, largely with Médecins Sans Frontières (MSF).

-Manica’s experience spans clinical and public health practice in infectious diseases, international work on health policy & access to medicines where he has served on numerous international technical and health policy panels and experts groups.
-He also has substantial experience in clinical trials and drug development working as a site investigator, principal investigator, and project manager.
+Manica’s experience spans clinical and public health practice in infectious diseases and international work on health policy & access to medicines.
+He has served on numerous technical and health policy panels and expert groups.
+He also has substantial experience in conducting and overseeing clinical trials and drug development projects.